 Related laws and regulations include Section 1502 of the Dodd-Frank Wall Street Reform & Consumer Protection Act in the United States and the EU Conflict Minerals Regulation of the European Union.
-The four minerals tin, tantalum, tungsten, and gold (3TG) have been designated as conflict minerals, particularly in terms of human rights abuses, but international trends should be kept in mind as perspectives to be considered and target minerals may be expanded in the future.
-In fact, the RMI has also published a questionnaire template for cobalt and mica, and the RMI and various mineral industry associations have jointly published the "Joint Due Diligence Standard for Copper, Lead, Nickel, and Zinc" [27].
+The four minerals tin, tantalum, tungsten, and gold (3TG) have been designated as conflict minerals, particularly in terms of human rights abuses.
+On the other hand, there is a tendency for the perspectives to be considered and the target minerals to expand and it is necessary to keep international trends in mind.
+In fact, the RMI has also published a questionnaire template for cobalt and mica, and the RMI and various mineral industry associations have jointly published the "Joint Due Diligence Standard for Copper, Lead, Molybdenum, Nickel, and Zinc" [27].